Want to get serious about paranormal research? We are often asked how to get involved in this crazy and sometimes unpredictable paranormal scene.

 Do not take chances with things you do not understand

 Read and learn about the paranormal investigation field before you enter it.
 No matter what you believe, do not taunt or tease or try to anger ghosts or spirits.
 Be very careful about using equipment and techniques to communicate with spirits if you aren’t fully knowledgeable on their workings and potentials.
-It is arrogant to assume that we know everything there is to know about negative energy, the afterlife, or any other area outside the normal, which is, after all, what ‘paranormal’ means.
+It is arrogant to assume that we know everything there is to know about ghosts, the afterlife, or any other areas outside the normal, which is, after all, what ‘paranormal’ means.
+The paranormal field is a wide and deep learning curve.
+Genuine evidence is rare and scarce.
+Facts are minimal.
+Learn and grow as you investigate.
+Don’t accept anything at basic face value.

+Some like to investigate alone, while others prefer a team situation.
+Both have their pros and cons.
 People have reportedly been harmed by poltergeist activity, although that is extremely rare.
 More commonly, people may be overwhelmed by emotion or fear and might suffer panic attacks or other emotional episodes during paranormal investigations.
-Aside from that, many investigation locations may be old or in poor repair and injury or falls can happen.
-So, unless you are fully experienced, familiar with your surroundings and have taken all necessary precautions, it is recommended you always have a partner and that you have someone trained in first-aid on your team.
+Aside from that, many investigation locations may be old or in poor repair and injury or falls can occur.
+So, unless you are fully experienced, confident, familiar with your surroundings and have taken all necessary precautions, it is recommended you always have a partner and that you have someone trained in basic first-aid on your team.

 Understand that on a paranormal investigation many times nothing at all is going to happen for hours, if at all.
 You may be interested in the paranormal based on what you have seen on television and documentaries, however remember that these are often heavily edited, in some cases even scripted, and overall designed as a form of entertainment, the reality can be much different.